Organizer - Joe Ciarcia[masked]

 We start as a group, hike as a group, and finish as a group.
 Our pace will be that of the slowest hiker.
 This trip isn't for you if you are faster than the group and don't want to stay with us, if you want to head off on your own, or if you are slower than the group and expect us to constantly wait for you.

-On this moderate pace (~1.5 MPH) trip we will hike about 14.0 miles and climb about 6000 feet.
-It should take an average hiker about 10 hours to complete this trip (this does not include time for rest breaks).
+On this moderate pace (~2.0 MPH) out and back trip we will hike about 8.5 miles and climb about 3,206 feet.
+It should take an average hiker about 5 hours 39 minutes to complete this trip (this does not include time for rest breaks or account for winter-like conditions).

 I did my research using the Appalachian Mountain Club's "White Mountain Guide", a trail map, and the Internet.
 You need to become self-reliant by becoming familiar with the route, terrain, and potential hazards since you are ultimately responsible for your own safety.